Your clinical placements are opportunities to expand and consolidate your knowledge and skills in preparation for your future practice.

 - Focused preparation can help ease any nerves, and to remind you of the learning objectives outlined in your learning resources.

-- Investigate the common conditions of patients or clients in the service you are allocated to for your clinical experience and consider doing some self-directed research on the usual nursing/midwifery care you are likely to be exposed to.
+- Investigate the common conditions of patients or clients in the service you are allocated to for your clinical experience and consider doing some self-directed research on the usual nursing/midwifery care you are likely to come across.

-- Understand the limitations of your student placement in terms of your requirement to work under the supervision and delegation of a registered nurse at all times.
+- Understand the limitations of your student placement in terms of your requirement to work under the supervision and delegation of a registered nurse/midwife at all times.

-- Ensure you presentation is impeccable, and your attire is professional and in accordance with your educations providers policies.
+- Ensure you presentation is impeccable, and your attire is professional and in accordance with your education provider’s policies.
 If there is no uniform policy, ensure your clothes are neat, clean and comply with your workplace uniform standard.

 - Your shoes must be clean, sturdy, non-slip sole and have enclosed toes.